Who doesn’t love to spoil their dog? These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!

 Melly sure loves them!

-Share with friends🙋♀️ Frequently Asked Questions
+🙋♀️ Frequently Asked Questions

 Absolutely!
 You can replace the blueberries with one cup of canned pumpkin or one cup of unsweetened applesauce.
-If you are using applesauce or pumpkin, you will most likely not need to add much water so keep an eye on that!
+If you are using applesauce or pumpkin, you will most likely not need to add much water, so keep an eye on that!
 (You can also use mashed, cooked sweet potato!)

 Absolutely.
-I love using bone-shaped cookie-cutters, but you can just cut the dough into squares, rectangles, circles, hearts – even Santa Claus or Christmas trees – whatever your heart desires.
+I love using bone-shaped cookie cutters, but you can just cut the dough into squares, rectangles, circles, hearts – even Santa Claus or Christmas trees – whatever your heart desires.

 If you do not have a rolling pin, you can use a bottle of wine or any large and round glass bottle.
 Just make sure that you clean the outside of the bottle and don’t be too rough with it.

-- Dog treats with canned pumpkin
+- Homemade dog treats with canned pumpkin

 - Dog treats with applesauce